Checklist for international programme students and students taking freestanding courses

 What should you do when you are finished with your studies in Sweden?

 If you move abroad from Sweden and plan to stay away for a year or longer, you should not remain registered in Sweden.
 In this case, you must notify the Swedish Tax Agency that you are moving abroad at least one week before departure.
 If you forget to submit the notification on time, you should send it as soon as possible.
-You will find the form SKV 7665 Notification, Moving Abroad for download.
-Please fill in as much information as possible, as it will ease the handling of your notification.

 If you move to another Nordic country